 A Court Reporter Prepares a Transcript

 After the transcript is created, both sides will get a copy.
-Each lawyer will carefully review the transcripts.
-Your lawyer will go over the details with you and look for any errors or inconsistent information.
+Each lawyer will carefully review these.
+Your lawyer will review the details with you and look for errors or conflicting information.
 This is your chance to speak up and tell your attorney if you notice any misinformation or mistakes in what was said.

-Sometimes, an attorney may determine from the information that another witness needs to be heard—which would call for scheduling of another deposition hearing.
+Sometimes, an attorney may determine from the information that another witness needs to be heard, which would call for the scheduling of another deposition hearing.

 Your Lawyer Makes an Evaluation

-When your lawyer has finished going over your deposition, they will let you know how they believe the deposition can affect your case.
+When your lawyer has finished reviewing your deposition, they will let you know how they believe it can affect your case.
 That includes the good and the bad, so be prepared for honesty.
-If there are any missing pieces in your deposition, your lawyer may call for more witnesses to depose.
+If your deposition has missing pieces, your lawyer may call for more witnesses to depose.

 Medical Examinations Might Be Requested